How I Became a Successful Cartoon Voice Actor

 About Shelly Shenoy

-Shelly is a Voice Over Artist, Voice Director and was selected as #1 Voice Over Coach in the country by the Society of Voice Arts and Sciences (SOVAS) in 2017.
+Shelly is a Voice Over Artist, Voice Director and was featured as a panelist at the That’s Voiceover Career Expo, presented by the Society of Voice Arts and Sciences (SOVAS) in 2017.

 Shelly is the national campaign voice for: Tropicana, Sheraton Hotels, Celebrity Cruises, New York Lotto, Aruba Tourism, Rolaids, Mohegan Sun, MGM, JC Penney and more.
 Shelly plays 26 characters on Casper the Friendly Ghost, and is starring as Kate Garcia in Telltale’s The Walking Dead: A New Frontier.

 As a sought after Voice Director, Shelly recently wrapped directing a new Netflix Original Animated Series starring Oscar Winner Mark Rylance, and also guest directed in the feature film “Charming”, starring Demi Lovato, Wilmer Valderrama, Ashley Tisdale, Avril Lavigne and Sia.